kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 **In 2015 Google Inc. reorganized itself** to better separate their investment arm from its core Google business.

-That's when they **created Alphabet Inc. as a holding company which owns several subsidiaries from which one of them is Google LLC** which includes all Google product and services as we know it (Google Search, Youtube, Google Cloud, Google Maps, Android, Hardware and Others).
+That's when they **created Alphabet Inc. as a holding company which owns several subsidiaries.
+One of those subsidiaries is Google LLC** which includes all Google product and services as we know it (Google Search, Youtube, Google Cloud, Google Maps, Android, Hardware and Others).

-All other businesses which google calls "Other Bets" are housed under the different holding company to separated them from Google.
+All other businesses which Foogle calls "Other Bets" are housed under the different holding company to separated them from Google.
 These "Other Bets" include for example Google Fiber, Verily, Waymo, Calico, X, CapitalG and GV.

 **CapitalG and GV are functioning as funds that invest in other companies and startups.** The number of individual companies Alphabet invested in through these companies is immense and also includes investment in household names like Snap Inc, Airbnb, LendingClub, Lyft, RobinHood, Uber, Medium, Clouder and hundreds of others.

 ### Alphabet organizational structure

-Below is **simplified Alphabet corporate structure** visualized in one chart.
+Below is **a simplified Alphabet corporate structure** visualized in one chart.
 Alphabet Inc is holding the company at the top which owns other business and holding companies, and Google LLC is one of them.
 <figure>
     <a href="/assets/images/alphabet_google_organisational_structure.png">
         <img src="/assets/images/alphabet_google_organisational_structure.png"
-             alt="Organisational structure of Alphabet showing its main subsidiaries including Google">
+             alt="The organizational structure of Alphabet showing its main subsidiaries including Google">
     </a>
 </figure>